 CLOSE-IN: Randy looks into the viewer.
 A man and woman are screwing.

 Randy grins.

 He goes back to the Cashier.
 There's nothing on the counter.
 Randy looks at the Cashier, a threat in his eyes.
-The Cashier puts the stuffed bag on the counter.
+He grabs the man's shirt collar.